3 Singapore REITs that raised their dividends recently

 Join us at "SGX Discovery Series with Beansprout: Navigating the landscape of European S-REITs" on 19 November, where we’ll dive into opportunities in the sector.
 This event features exclusive insights from senior executives of leading European REITs, including Cromwell European REIT, Elite UK REIT, and IREIT Global.
 Register for free here.

-Join the Beansprout Telegram group to get the latest updates on Singapore REITs, stocks, bonds and ETFs.
+Join the Beansprout Telegram group and REIT Investment Community on Facebook for the latest insights on Singapore REITs.

 Read also